 2. Fall Protection/BC Comprehensive End User, Confined Space, Ground Disturbance

-Number of Participants: The maximum number of participants will be limited to 8 to facilitate social distancing.
+Number of Participants: The maximum number of participants will be limited to 8-10, depending on the size of the space, to facilitate social distancing.

 Equipment: Each participant will get their own harness for fitting; they won’t have to share.

 Equipment Rotation: after each use, equipment will be removed from service for several days until potential virus latency period has elapsed (Health Canada).